The Smurfs music

-Singles and full albums of original music for The Smurfs cartoon series (1981–1989) and the Smurfs movies have been released in different countries and languages, sometimes very successfully, with millions of copies sold.
+Singles and full albums of original music for The Smurfs comics (started in 1959), cartoon series (1981–1989) and movies have been released in different countries and languages, sometimes very successfully, with millions of copies sold.
 Worldwide, more than 10 million CDs were sold between 2005 and 2007 alone.

 Music recordings

 In general, there have been three eras in which Smurf music was very popular: the late 1970s, the early 1980s and the mid-1990s and later.

-The first successful Smurf record was The Smurf Song (originally titled Het Smurfenlied in Dutch) by Dutch singer, writer and producer Pierre Kartner, a.k.a.
+The first successful Smurf record was "The Smurf Song" (originally titled "Het Smurfenlied" in Dutch) by Dutch singer, writer and producer Pierre Kartner, a.k.a.
 Father Abraham.
 The single, first released in November 1977, reached the #1 position in 16 countries.
-(While held off the top spot in the UK by "You're The One That I Want", the single broke a record for most consecutive weeks at number two, which was only equaled in 1991 by Right Said Fred's "I'm Too Sexy" and finally beaten in 1994 when All 4 One achieved 7 weeks at No.2 with "I Swear") Kartner subsequently recorded different versions of the song in different languages and he made an album, Father Abraham in Smurfland, which was also a success.
-It sold 200,000 copies in Belgium and 300,000 copies in Netherlands.
+(While held off the top spot in the UK by "You're The One That I Want", the single set a new record for most consecutive weeks at number two, which was only equalled in 1991 by Right Said Fred's "I'm Too Sexy" and finally beaten in 1994 when All-4-One achieved 7 weeks at No. 2 with "I Swear".
+That new record was then equalled by Maroon 5's "Moves Like Jagger" in 2011.)
+Kartner subsequently recorded different versions of the song in various languages, and released an album, Father Abraham in Smurfland, which sold 200,000 copies in Belgium and 300,000 copies in Netherlands.